 The Northwest corridor presents unique challenges because the existing rail corridors in this area are in use.
 The CSX corridor starting from approximately Huff Road to the MARTA Armour Rail Yards is one option; the other is the Norfolk Southern (NS) corridor starting approximately from Howell Mill Road and ending at the MARTA Amour Rail Yards.
 While we will study alignments alongside the existing rail corridor, particularly for the transit alignment, the preferred alignment for trail will likely be a better experience for users if it does not run adjacent to active rail lines.
 Atlanta Beltline will be investigating creative alternatives to assemble the real estate for this corridor.
 The work will include repurposing existing road and sidewalk infrastructure, like the in-progress Westside Trail Segment 3 conversion of Marietta Boulevard.
 Using land adjacent to water ways such as the completed Tanyard Creek segment is another possibility.
 We are also actively working with property owners in this region, particularly where large tracks of land are available with limited curb cuts or driveways.

-> This study will examine both alignments and assess the feasibility of the BeltLine transit co-existing with freight corridor operations then make a recommendation on the preferred alignment.
+PATH Foundation’s trail alignment study will examine both alignments and assess the feasibility of the BeltLine transit co-existing with freight corridor operations then make a recommendation on the preferred alignment.
 Length of corridor: 4.4 Miles

 - Atlanta BeltLine, Inc. ABI is collaborating with PATH Foundation for the latter to conduct the alignment study of the Northwest Trail.

 - ABI and PATH Foundation held a public meeting on May 26, 2021, to discuss and receive feedback on the alignment study.
 You can download the presentation here and view a recording of the meeting here.

 Last Updated: May 7, 2021